-Creating and implementing CSEO Scorecard
+Creating the CSEO Scorecard

 Maintaining a rhythm of business

-- After the monthly review is complete and the leadership team has discussed action items with the owners of the specific metric involved, the Scorecard is published to all of CSEO for viewing.
+- After the monthly review is complete and the leadership team has discussed action items with the owners of the specific metric involved, we publish the scorecard for the rest of the organization to view.

 - Maturity in the metrics.
-Many of our metrics didn’t use complete or accurate datasets or were not as updated as we wanted.
+Many of our metrics didn’t use complete or correct datasets or were not as updated as we wanted.
 We had a lot of aspirational targets, but we needed them to be realistic.
 We worked with metric owners to improve data quality and determine realistic targets for the metrics.

 - Reduced outstanding issues.
 With the immense level of transparency that the dashboard provides, we can more easily see where processes aren’t working.
 In six months, we doubled the number of metrics in the dashboard that met or exceeded their threshold.

-© 2019 Microsoft Corporation.
+© 2021 Microsoft Corporation.
 This document is for informational purposes only.
 MICROSOFT MAKES NO WARRANTIES, EXPRESS OR IMPLIED, IN THIS SUMMARY.
 The names of actual companies and products mentioned herein may be the trademarks of their respective owners.